Houston Livestock Show and Rodeo: Milestones

 2013 : Los Invasores de Nuevo León and Julión Álvarez break attendance record on Go Tejano Day with 75,305.

 2013 : George Strait, Martina McBride, and the Randy Rogers Band set a new all-time attendance record with 80,020.

 2015 : La Maquinaria Norteña and La Arrolladora Banda El Limón set a new all-time paid rodeo attendance record on Go Tejano Day with 75,357.

 2016 : Los Huracanes del Norte and Banda Los Recoditos broke the all-time paid rodeo attendance record on Go Tejano Day with 75,508.

 2017 : Siggno and Banda El Recodo broke the all-time paid rodeo attendance record on Go Tejano Day with 75,557.

 2017 : The Houston Livestock Show & Rodeo set an overall attendance record of 2.6 million.

 2017 : Rodeo officials announced plans to replace the stage used in NRG Stadium for concerts with a new stage resembling that of a five point star.
 It can fold and it can be elevated or lowered so the performer can have a higher up stage or walk on the ground level.
 Garth Brooks was scheduled to be the first performer on the new stage.

 2018 : Garth Brooks kicked off and ended the Livestock Show & Rodeo.

 2018 : Calibre 50 beat the previous year's all-time attendance record, as 75,565 fans showed up on Go Tejano Day.
 It was later broken by Garth Brooks, attended by 75,577.

 2018 : Cody Johnson becomes the first unsigned artist to play to a sold out crowd.

 2019 : Cardi B sets record, with 75,580 fans in the audience.

-2019 : Los Tigres del Norte set a new all-time attendance record a week later on Go Tejano Day, with 75,586 fans in the audience, beating the previous artist record holder.
+2019 : Los Tigres del Norte set a new rodeo-concert all-time attendance record a week later on Go Tejano Day, with 75,586 fans in the audience, beating the previous artist record holder.

-2019 : George Strait breaks his own 2013 attendance record with 80,108 fans to close the 2019 show with Lyle Lovett and Robert Earl Keen opening. (two sets of attendance records are kept: one for shows with an accompanying rodeo competition, and one for concert-only performances, in which seats are available on the floor of NRG stadium as well.
-Strait's record is the concert only; Los Tigres del Norte hold the record for the rodeo/concert performances).
+2019 : George Strait breaks his own 2013 concert-only attendance record with 80,108 fans to close the 2019 show with Lyle Lovett and Robert Earl Keen opening.

 2020 : The Houston Livestock Show & Rodeo was cancelled after nine days when local spread of SARS-CoV-2 coronavirus caused cases of COVID-19.

 2021 : The Houston Livestock Show & Rodeo went on hiatus for the first time in 84 years.

 2022 : The Houston Livestock Shown & Rodeo returned after a pandemic-based one-year hiatus.

 2025 : Carín León sets a new RodeoHouston attendance record for a Latin artist outside of Go Tejano Day with 70,603.

 2025 : The Houston Livestock Show & Rodeo breaks the previous overall attendance record with 2.7 million.

+2026: Cody Johnson sets a new concert-only attendance record with 80,203 fans to close the 2026 show with Jon Pardi and Randy Houser opening.
+Special guests during Johnson's performance included Carrie Underwood and Carín León.